muellan/metacache/README.md

 - Ubuntu 20.04 with g++ 5.4, g++ 7.4
 - Windows 10 20H2 running Ubuntu 20.04 inside WSL2 and g++ 10.3

-In order to be able to build the default database (based on NCBI RefSeq Release 97) with default settings your system should have around 64GB of RAM (note that the NCBI RefSeq will still be growing in the near future).
+In order to be able to build a database based on NCBI RefSeq with default settings your system should have at least 128GB of RAM as of RefSeq Release 220 (note that the NCBI RefSeq will still be growing in the near future).
 If you don't have enough RAM, you can use [database partitioning](docs/partitioning.md).